WebOfTrustInfo/rwot1-sf/draft-documents/whats-the-next-step.md

 On November 3rd and 4th, the Rebuilding the Web of Trust design workshop looked at the future of decentralized trust on the internet with the goal of producing 3-5 white papers and specs.
 Those papers were polished for release in December, leaving the question: what's next?

 Our major goal is to produce something notable for the 25th anniversary of PGP, in July 2016.
 This should be a working proof-of-concept that can help the Web of Trust to reach a broader audience.
-It should be something that's both _usable_ and _used_ and it needs to be _compelling_.
+It should be something that's both _usable_ and _used_, it needs to be _compelling_ and _inclusive_.

 If we can meet this goal, we can make our design ideas into reality.